Courtyard gardens may be small, but they can be beautiful spaces in which to relax and grow plants.

 Take a look at our top tips on on designing a courtyard garden.

 Often it’s better to have one large feature than a group of small ones.
 It's also a great chance to get creative and come up with unique, eye-catching focal points.

 Draw the eye

-Make sure every spot is useable
+Make sure every spot is usable

 Make sure everything is usable and suits the space; for example, lighting ensures you can see what you are doing after dark, and fires make the garden more inviting during winter.
-Try homemade tin can and glass jar lanterns.

 Include plenty of containers so you can ring the changes and grow plants that might not thrive in the ground.
 Discover some of our favourite container gardening projects.